wales-cloud/alx-airbnb-database/database-adv-script/README.md

 2. **Correlated Subquery**: Selects all users who have made more than 3 bookings.

 These queries are used to extract complex, analytical insights from relational data.

+# Airbnb Clone – Aggregations and Window Functions

+This script includes:

+1. **Aggregations**:
+   - A `COUNT` and `GROUP BY` query to find the total number of bookings each user has made.

+2. **Window Functions**:
+   - A `ROW_NUMBER` function to rank properties based on their total number of bookings.

+These queries are designed to demonstrate aggregate analysis and ranking capabilities in SQL.